A/N: This is my first fan-fic. I'm sorry for the OOCness of some characters but I really hope you like it. I will be updating ASAP.

 "Are you really trying to stall?
 Do you want this mission to take even longer?"

 They reached the train and attempted to board.
-Gray spoke with the clerk to find out that all that was available was a small half booth in the back of the train.
-They agreed to take it as they were doing their best, not to prolong their journey.
-Of course, Natsu wanted to protest but he thought about not seeing Happy and the others for even longer and came to his senses.
+Gray spoke with the clerk to find out that the only seat available was a small half booth in the back of the train.
+They agreed to take it as they were doing their best not to prolong their journey.
+Natsu wanted to protest, of course, but he thought about not seeing Happy and the others for even longer and came to his senses.
 They walked to the back of the train to find their seats.
 When they said small, they weren't lying.
 This booth was one bench with a window unlike the full booth that had a bench and window on both sides facing each other.
-The bench was actually longer than any of the others and on the other side, where the other bench should have been, there was just a wall.
-Natsu thought it looked like this is where they would put a poor man to sleep for the night on the train.
-Natsu groaned in a disappointing deep sigh.
+The bench was actually a little longer than any of the others and on the other side, where the other bench should have been, there was just a wall.
+Natsu thought it looked like this is where they would put a poor man to sleep for the night on the train or store extra luggage.

-Natsu slid passed Gray, who was already sitting, to make his way toward the window.
-He sat down near the window putting one foot up on the bench and resting his arm on it.
-There was still enough room to fit one or two more passengers between them.
+Natsu slid passed Gray, who was already sitting, to the space that was left for him.
+It was a natural unwritten rule that he always had the window seat.
+He sat down, putting one foot up on the bench and resting his arm on it.
+There was still enough room to fit one more passenger between them, two if they were skinny.

 Natsu shot him a glare and answered.
 "Nah, no thanks, I'll try to ride it out.
 I have the window so it should be fine.
 Plus, I plan on taking a nap."